 However, as we are members of the Law Society (which is a designated professional body), and regulated by the Solicitors Regulation Authority, we can provide certain limited services in relation to regulated activities, provided they are closely linked to the legal services we are providing to you.
 Any such service is regulated by the Solicitors Regulation Authority.

-(a) If you have a concern about any aspect of our service it should be raised immediately with the partner dealing with your matter.
+(a) If you have a concern about any aspect of our service or our charges it should be raised immediately with the partner dealing with your matter.
 If you remain dissatisfied you may raise your concerns with our Complaints Partner.

 Money Laundering Regulations 2017